-Degenerative disc disease is often, in part, a result of aging.
-As people get older, there is less fluid in the discs, which means that they are not as capable of providing cushioning for the spinal column and nerves.
-People may also experience tears and cracks in the outer layer of the disc, which can allow the fluid inside to be forced out, causing the disc to bulge or rupture.
+Degenerative disc disease is often a result of aging.
+As people get older, there is less fluid in the discs, meaning they are not as capable of providing cushioning for the spinal column and nerves.
+You may also experience tears and cracks in the outer layer of the disc, allowing the fluid inside the disc to be forced out causing the disc to bulge or rupture.

 Overweight people are more prone to degenerative disc disease because there is more pressure on their spines.
 An acute injury can also cause a tear in the outer portion of the disc causing the onset of degenerative disc disease.
 When degenerative disc disease persists, it can lead to other painful conditions including bone spurs, arthritis, nerve damage, and spinal stenosis.

 Your doctor will assess your medical history and perform a physical exam.
 During the exam, your doctor will test your range of motion and look for areas where you are experiencing tenderness, weakness, tingling, or changes in reflexes.
 Conditions like infections, tumors, and fractures will be ruled out.
 Imaging technology is usually not useful in diagnosing degenerative disc issues, however, it may be used to rule out other painful back or neck problems.